 Governor Ron DeSantis joined the Florida Fish and Wildlife Conservation Commission (FWC) and the South Florida Water Management District (SFWMD) to announce new efforts to remove pythons from the Greater Everglades.

-Governor Ron Desantis Announces Appointments To The Red Tide Task Force
+Governor Desantis Announces Appointments to Red Tide Task Force

 Secretary Valenstein joined the Governor for the announcement of 11 expert researchers to the recently reorganized Red Tide Task Force.